Žemliare

 Žemliare (Zsemlér) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

-In historical records the village was first mentioned in 1075.
+In historical records, the village was first mentioned in 1075.

 Geography

-The village lies at an altitude of 151 metres and covers an area of 4.433 km².
+The village lies at an altitude of 151 metres and covers an area of 4.433 km2.
 It has a population of about 155 people.

+Population

 Ethnicity

 The village is approximately 74% Magyar and 26% Slovak.

 Facilities

 The village has a public library and football pitch.